mxr/sqlite-export-for-ynab/README.md

 Running it again will pull only the data that changed since the last pull.
 If you want to wipe the DB and pull all data again use the `--full-refresh` flag.

-You can specify the DB path with `--db`.
-Otherwise, the DB is stored according to the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/latest/index.html).
+You can specify the DB path with the following options
+1. The `--db` flag.
-If `XDG_DATA_HOME` is set then the DB is saved in `"${XDG_DATA_HOME}"/sqlite-export-for-ynab/db.sqlite`.
+1. The `XDG_DATA_HOME` variable (see the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/latest/index.html)).
+In that case the DB is saved in `"${XDG_DATA_HOME}"/sqlite-export-for-ynab/db.sqlite`.
-If not, then the DB is saved in `~/.local/share/sqlite-export-for-ynab/db.sqlite`.
+1. If neither is set, the DB is saved in `~/.local/share/sqlite-export-for-ynab/db.sqlite`.

 ### Library